LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/01-Exercise-action-commands.md

 ### Register the bot with Microsoft Azure's Bot Framework

 Open a browser and navigate to the [Azure portal](https://portal.azure.com).
 Sign in using a **Work or School Account** that has rights to create resources in your Azure subscription.
+Be sure to complete these exercises in a practice/dev tenant that you do NOT want to permanently make changes in.

 Select **Create a resource** in the left-hand navigation: